Roswell International Air Center: Historical airline service

 Big Sky Airlines briefly came to Roswell in 2000/2001 operating one daily roundtrip on a DFW - Hobbs - Carlsbad - Roswell - Denver route giving Roswell its first nonstop service to Denver.
 This carrier also used Swearingen Metros.

 After the events of 9/11/2001, Mesa again dropped their DFW flights and reduced flights to Albuquerque over the next few years as passenger traffic declined severely.
 The city began aggressively pursuing service with major airlines to provide nonstop regional jet flights to a major hub which had become common for many cities the size of Roswell across the country.

 American Eagle, the feeder carrier for American Airlines responded and began service on September 5, 2007, with two daily nonstop flights to Dallas/Ft.
 Worth on 50-seat Embraer 145s.
 The service did so well that a third flight was added only a few months later.
 Mesa Airlines, which was down to only two flights per day to Albuquerque, then ended all of their Roswell service on the last day of 2007.
 At the request of Roswell city officials, American Eagle began a westbound flight nonstop to Los Angeles in August 2009, but this flight did not become profitable and ended after one year.
 The carrier began another westbound flight to Phoenix in March 2016 after American Airlines completed its merger with US Airways and gained the latter carriers' hub operation at Phoenix.
 The service is subsidized by a two-year revenue guarantee with grants from the federal Small Community Air Service Development Program, the cities of Roswell, Phoenix, Artesia, Carlsbad, and Ruidoso, and Chaves and Eddy Counties.
-The Phoenix flight was successful and has since been maintained.
 All flights to DFW and Phoenix were upgraded with 65-seat Canadair CRJ-700s in 2017.
 During the latter half of 2017, the DFW flights were upgraded again with 76-seat Embraer 175 and Canadair CRJ-900 regional jets but were reverted back to CRJ-700's by early 2018.
-With the covid-19 pandemic beginning in March 2020, the Phoenix flight was discontinued and service to DFW was reduced to one flight per day however all service was restored by April 2021.
+With the Covid-19 pandemic beginning in March 2020, the Phoenix flight was discontinued and service to DFW was reduced to one flight per day however all service was restored by April 2021.
 During the month of February, 2023, one flight to DFW was again upgraded to a CRJ-900 aircraft.